Human Services - School of Liberal Arts

 - Internships in the human services program provide community work experience for academic credit.
 They offer students professional skills to become more competitive in the job market.
 Students have been offered paid internships or jobs after completing their internships.

 - Program concentrations give students an opportunity to specialize in a particular area of human services.
 Human services graduates often choose to continue their education pursuing a bachelor's degree in social work, human services, counseling, family studies, community services, psychology, and/or sociology.
-Program concentrations also include traumatic stress studies, substance abuse treatment, and bilingual studies in Spanish and American Sign Language.
+Program concentrations also include traumatic stress studies, and bilingual studies in Spanish and American Sign Language.

 Traumatic Stress Aide (CERT)